 There are 32 assembly constituencies in Sikkim.
 These state constituencies at Sikkim elect candidates for the unicameral legislative council of the state.
 The elections in the assembly constituencies are some of the most fiercely fought polls in Sikkim.
-In the 2004 assembly elections, Sikkim Democratic Front made a clean sweep of the polling results, succeeding in all but one assembly constituency in the state.
 These state constituencies in Sikkim are divided into general, SC and BL seats, reserved for candidates belonging to the above categories.

 A list of the assembly constituencies of Sikkim along with their respective categories are provided below: